 Our proposed forward legislative agenda consists of three Bills that will be developed over the next few years:

 - Intellectual Property Laws Amendment (Productivity Commission response Part 2 and other measures) Bill: Subject to Government approval, this Bill will include a number of accepted recommendations from the PC report where further consultation on the implementation approach is needed.
 These include the inventive step reforms, introducing an objects clause into the Patents Act 1990, and changes to Crown use and compulsory licensing of patents and designs.
-Consultation on a number of policy proposals for inclusion in this Bill is now underway and the Bill is intended for introduction to Parliament in 2018, subject to Government priorities.
+Consultation on a number of policy proposals for inclusion in this Bill occurred from 30 August 2017 to 17 November 2017 and the Bill is intended for introduction to Parliament in 2018, subject to Government priorities.
 In addition, it is proposed that a number of technical fixes and red-tape reducing measures will also be included in this Bill.

 - Intellectual Property Laws Amendment (A modern designs system) Bill: Subject to Government approval, this Bill will include accepted recommendations from the former Advisory Council on Intellectual Property's 2015 review of the designs system and some other high-priority designs matters.
 Consultation on a number of policy proposals for inclusion in this Bill is proposed to commence in late 2018.